 Students must have their health history form and immunization records completed and on file prior to moving in to campus housing.
-Failure to provide immunization documentation by the move-in date will result in a \$50 fine.
-If documentation is not received by the first day of class \$150 fine will be assessed.
+Failure to provide immunization documentation by the first day of class will result in a \$150 fine.
+When proper documentation is submitted after the deadline, \$100 will be credited against the initial fine, a \$50 fine will remain.
 If documentation is not received by August 31 (fall semester) or January 31 (spring semester) the student may be dis-enrolled from courses with no refund.